 No. He got muddy.

-And I believe that that fueled His mission.
+And I can’t help but wonder if maybe that fueled His mission.
 Ignited His passion.
 When He saw the tears of those He loved after Lazarus’ death, He, Himself, cried and it moved Him enough to bring forth life.
-When He wanted to be alone but people kept following Him, begging to be healed, He had compassion on them, and it moved Him to heal.
+When He wanted to be alone, but people kept following Him, begging to be healed, He had compassion on them, and it moved Him to heal.

 Compassion.
 Oh.
 There’s the passion I’ve been looking for.